getporter/porter/docs/content/best-practices/github-workflow.md

 ### Set up Porter
 After checking out the code in the repository, you need to install porter in the workflow so that you can run porter commands.
 The [Porter GitHub Action](https://github.com/deislabs/porter-gh-action) takes care of installing Porter for you.
 Adding this action to your workflow will install Porter for you.
-Here is an example of how to use it:
+For example:
 ````yaml
 - name: Setup Porter
   uses: deislabs/porter-gh-action@v0.1.1